Bill Chen

-William Chen (born 1970 in Williamsburg, Virginia) is an American quantitative analyst, poker player, software designer, and badminton player.
+William Chen (born 1970 in Williamsburg, Virginia) is an American quantitative analyst, poker player, and software designer.

 Biography

 Chen holds a Ph.D. in mathematics (1999) from the University of California, Berkeley.
-He was an undergraduate at Washington University in St. Louis triple-majoring in Physics, Math, and Computer Science, and was also a research intern in Washington University's Computer Science SURA Program where he co-wrote a technical report inventing an Argument Game.
+He was an undergraduate at Washington University in St. Louis triple-majoring in Physics, Math (in the College of Arts and Sciences), and Computer Science (in the McKelvey School of Engineering), and was also a research intern in Washington University's Computer Science SURA Program where he co-wrote a technical report inventing an Argument Game.
 He heads the Statistical arbitrage department at Susquehanna International Group.